 If you’re looking for a variety of different hosting options, Liquid Web has 6+ different hosting options depending on your needs:

-If you’re just starting out, their Managed WordPress hosting starts at $29/month.
-With that plan, you get 1 site, 20 GB SSD storage, 5 TB of bandwidth, a free staging environment, and backups every 30 days.
+If you’re starting a new site, their Managed WordPress hosting starts at $19.33/month.
+With that plan, you get one website, 20 GB SSD storage, 5 TB of bandwidth, a free staging environment, and backups every 30 days.

-If you’re a small or medium-sized business that needs fully-managed cloud or VPS hosting, Liquid Web really excels and they are your best choice this year.
+If you’re a small or medium-sized business that needs a fully-managed cloud or VPS hosting platform, Liquid Web excels.

-Best Premium WordPress Hosting with Migration Support ($30/month)
+Best Premium WordPress Hosting with Migration Support: ($25/mo)

-Kinsta was founded in 2013 with the single goal of creating the best WordPress platform in the world.
-Their main focus is working with WordPress experts to create hosting with speed, security, and stability that sets the industry standard.
+Kinsta launched in 2013 with the single goal of creating the best WordPress platform in the world.
+Their primary focus is working with WordPress experts to create hosting with speed, security, and stability that sets the industry standard.

 Kinsta’s Starter Plan is $30 per month ($25 if paid annually) and comes with 1 WordPress install, 20,000 site visits, free SSL and CDN, and 5 GB of disk space.

-If you are a larger business and need to scale your hosting as you grow, they have a tier of 10 different plans which increase your number of websites, SSD storage, and number of monthly visitors.
+If you are a more substantial business and need to scale your hosting as you grow, they have a tier of 10 different plans.
+These increase your number of websites, SSD storage, and monthly visitors.

-All plans come with free unlimited migrations from a number of different hosts, automatic daily backups, manual backup points, 24/7 support, and their own white-labeled cache plugin.
+All plans come with free unlimited migrations from several different hosts, automatic daily backups, manual backup points, 24/7 support, and their white-labeled cache plugin.

-Once you tier up to their $60 per month Pro Plan, you get extra features including their free “White Glove Migrations” which allow you to fill out a form and their team of engineers will set up your site for you.
+Once you select their $60 per month Pro Plan, you get extra hosting features including their free “White Glove Migrations.”
+These features allow you to fill out a form, and their team of engineers will set up your site for you.

-Overall if you’re serious about your WordPress speed and security, manage multiple sites, or are an agency developer that wants to host multiple client’s sites and scale as you grow, Kinsta is a great option.
+Overall if you’re serious about your WordPress speed and security, Kinsta is a strong pick.
+If you’re an agency developer that wants to host multiple client sites and scale as you grow, Kinsta is a great option.

 Fastest Web Hosting with a 51% Discount ($3.92/month)

 A2 Hosting launched in 2001 in Ann Arbor, MI.
-They are known as one of the best fast web hosts as they use turbo servers to give users an optional 20x page load time – which is now a major Google ranking factor.
+They are known as one of the fastest web hosts.
+Using turbo servers to give users a free 20x page load time, they help with speed – a major Google ranking factor.

-Since site speed can affect not just rankings, but bounce rate, time on page, and conversion rates, I’d say that site speed is one of the most important aspects when choosing from the best web hosting.
+Site speed can affect not just rankings, but bounce rate, time on page, and conversion rates.
+I’d say that site speed is one of the most critical aspects when choosing from the best web hosting.